MoeweX/MockFog2/README.md

 - Copy and customize the infrastructure.jsonc file from the `node-manager/run-examples/config` directory to the `node-manager/run/config` directory
 - You can now use MockFog2, change directory to `node-manager` and bootstrap your infrastructure by running `node app.js bootstrap`

+If you do not want to use Gitpod, run the tasks from the [.gitpod.yml](./.gitpod.yml) file manually before doing the above.

 ## Roadmap

 For more information on the roadmap and related issues, see the [project overview](https://github.com/MoeweX/MockFog2/projects).